African American Women Leaders in the Suffrage Movement

 IDA B. WELLS-BARNETT (1862 – 1931):

 Wells-Barnett was a journalist, newspaper editor, suffragist, and Civil Rights leader.
 She was a militant journalist who wrote for several Black newspapers.
-She graduated from Oberlin College.
-Originally from Memphis, Tennessee, she led an anti-lynching crusade, after which a white lynch mob attacked the press for which she published and her press, The Free Speech and Headlight was destroyed.
-Threats to her life forced her to move to Chicago, where she worked for the Chicago Conservator newspaper, edited by Ferdinand Barnett, whom she married in 1895.
-Also in that year she published a book, The Red Record, detailing the atrocities of lynching.
-In 1896, she was a founder of the National Association of Colored Women and of the National Association for the Advancement of Colored People (NAACP).
+She was originally from Holly Springs, Mississippi, where she attended Rust College.
+She eventually moved to Memphis, Tennessee, where she worked as a teacher and started her journalism career.
+She led an anti-lynching crusade after three of her friends were lynched.
+In response, a white mob destroyed her Memphis Free Speech printing press.
+Threats to her life forced her to move to New York City.
+She eventually moved to Chicago where she worked on a pamphlet to distribute at the 1893 World’s Fair.
+While there she also wrote for the Chicago Conservator newspaper, edited by Ferdinand Barnett, whom she married in 1895.
+Also in that year, she published a book, The Red Record, detailing the atrocities of lynching.
+She co-founded the National Association of Colored Women and the National Association for the Advancement of Colored People (NAACP) in 1896 and 1909 respectively.

 MARY TALBERT (1866 – 1923):